dugokontov/eslint-plugin-formatting/docs/newline-object-in-array.md

 ## When Not To Use It

-If you are using comma-dangle rule and prefere collapse brackets.
+If you are not using comma-dangle rule or don't prefere collapse brackets.